WestJet: 2004–2006: International expansion

-In January 2004, WestJet announced that it was moving the focus of its Eastern operations from Hamilton to Toronto the following April, fully moving into the lucrative Toronto-Ottawa-Montreal triangle and tripling the total number of its flights out of Toronto Pearson International Airport.
+In January 2004, WestJet announced that it was moving the focus of its Eastern operations from Hamilton to Toronto the following April, fully moving into the lucrative Toronto–Ottawa–Montreal triangle and tripling the total number of its flights out of Toronto Pearson International Airport.

-In 2004, a number of U.S. destinations were added or announced.
+In 2004, several U.S. destinations were added or announced.
 These included San Francisco, Los Angeles, Phoenix, Tampa, Fort Lauderdale, Orlando and LaGuardia Airport in New York City.
-In early 2005, Palm Springs and San Diego were added to the company's list of destinations, while New York-LaGuardia was dropped.
+In early 2005, Palm Springs and San Diego were added to the company's list of destinations, while New York–LaGuardia was dropped.
 In April 2005, it announced new seasonal service to Charlottetown and ceased service to Gander.
-In fall 2005, Ft.
-Myers and Las Vegas were added to the growing list of destinations.
+In fall 2005, Fort Myers and Las Vegas were added to the growing list of destinations.

 In late August 2005, WestJet flew to Baton Rouge, Louisiana, transporting members of a Vancouver-based urban search and rescue team to assist with Hurricane Katrina relief efforts.

-After rumours and speculation surrounding the implementation of extended-range twin-engine operations (ETOPS), WestJet announced new service to the Hawaiian Islands from Vancouver on September 20, 2005.
+After rumours and speculation surrounding the implementation of extended-range twin-engine operations (ETOPS), WestJet announced new service to Hawaii from Vancouver on September 20, 2005.
 In December 2005, the airline began flying from Vancouver to Honolulu and Maui.

-WestJet's first scheduled service outside Canada and the United States began in 2006, to Nassau, Bahamas.
+WestJet's first scheduled service outside Canada and the United States began in 2006, to Nassau, The Bahamas.
 This was considered a huge milestone within the company's long-term destination strategy and was a vital goal for future international market presence.

-In September 2006, Sean Durfy took over as President of WestJet from founder Clive Beddoe.
+In September 2006, Sean Durfy took over as president of WestJet from founder Clive Beddoe.

 On October 26, 2006, WestJet announced that it had its best quarterly profit to date, of C$52.8 million.